|Nutritional Guidelines (per serving)|

 Serve in chilled cups or glasses and garnish with an additional sprinkle of nutmeg.

 How to Store

-The eggnog can be refrigerated (tightly wrapped or with a lid) for up to three days, so it can be made in advance of when you plan to serve it.
+The eggnog can be refrigerated (tightly wrapped or with a lid) for up to three days.
+It's better fresh—make it up to a day ahead before you plan to serve it.